LYNCH·LLP

 Questions about Examiner Herve Iradukunda

-• What is Examiner Iradukunda's overall allowance rate?
+• What is Herve Iradukunda's overall allowance rate?

 • How many art units does this examiner cover?

-No. The rate is a historical aggregate and is not a prediction of any specific application's disposition.
+No. The 61% is a historical aggregate of past decided applications and is not a prediction of any specific application's outcome.
+Individual applications depend on claim scope, prior art, and examination details.

 ◈ RESPONDING TO AN OFFICE ACTION